 While the sculpture was a popular addition to the community, its also had a hard history.
 Since arriving in Alexandria more than 50 years ago, Big Ole has been set on fire by flaming arrows, robbed of his spear by vandals, and knocked over during a strong storm.
 Each time, the city of Alexandria has footed the bill for the statue’s repairs.
 Most recently, the community raised $26,000 for major restoration of the statue, which included structural repair and a fresh coat of paint.

-If You Visit America’s Biggest Viking
+Plan Your Visit to Big Ole, America’s Biggest Viking

 If you’re exploring central Minnesota, Big Ole is a unique place to visit.
 Located on the shore of Lake Agnes along the Central Lakes Trail, the area is buzzing with joggers, bicyclists, and other outdoor enthusiasts.